Skip to Site Header Skip to Main Content Skip to Footer

 Sleepme Menopause Study

-Sleepme was recently involved in a new Wake Forest University menopause study [3] which investigated the role between colder sleep and the worst symptoms of menopause: hot flashes and night sweats.
+In 2022, Sleepme was involved in a Wake Forest University menopause study [3], which investigated the role between colder sleep and the worst symptoms of menopause: hot flashes and night sweats.

 Tips to Improve Your Sleep During Menopause